ergundenizbuyruk/Express-Boilerplate/README.md

    ```bash
    npx prisma migrate dev deploy
    ```
     - By default, migrations are produced for PostgreSQL.
-If you are using a different database, create a new migration using the command below:
+If you are using a different database, firstly remove the existing migrations folder and then run the command below to create a new migration:

     ```bash
     npx prisma migrate dev --create-only --name <Migration_Name>